WPI Announces Promotions and Tenure Awards for 11 Members of the Faculty

 Xinming Huang has been promoted to associate professor of electrical and computer engineering and granted tenure.
 An expert in the fields of embedded systems, reconfigurable computing, and design for error-control coding, he received a DARPA Young Faculty Award in 2007 to fund the development of a new type of reconfigurable computing device that combines the speed and power efficiency of custom-designed chips with the low cost and flexibility of programmable devices.
 A paper he published in 2008 was the most downloaded paper that year in IEEE Transactions on VLSI Systems articles.
 He holds a BS and an MS in electrical engineering from Northwestern Polytechnic in China and a PhD in electrical engineering from Virginia Tech.
 He served for two years as a member of the technical staff at Bell Laboratories (part of Lucent Technology) and taught at the University of New Orleans before joining WPI.

 Robert Lindeman has been promoted to associate professor of computer science and granted tenure.
 An accomplished researcher in the areas of virtual reality, human-computer interaction, and wearable computers, Lindeman is co-chairing the IEEE 2010 Conference on Virtual Reality.
-Teaching in both the computer science and interactive media and game development (IMGD) programs, Lindeman, with fellow IMGD faculty member Joshua Rosenstock, received the 2008 Romeo Moruzzi Young Faculty Award for innovative work in course development.
+Teaching in both the Computer Science and Interactive Media & Game Development (IMGD) programs, Lindeman, with fellow IMGD faculty member Joshua Rosenstock, received the 2008 Romeo Moruzzi Young Faculty Award for innovative work in course development.
 He earned a BA in computer science at Brandeis University, an MS in systems management at the University of Southern California, and an ScD in computer science at George Washington University.

 Eunmi Shim has been promoted to associate professor of humanities and arts and granted tenure.
 An authority on American music, particularly ragtime, and the history of jazz, she is the author of the book Lennie Tristano: His Life in Music, which won the 2008 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound and the 2008 Bronze Prize for the Independent Publisher Book Award for Performing Arts.
 A symposium she organized at WPI in 2007 on the Chicago-born jazz pianist, composer, and teacher garnered international interest.
 Shim has contributed to WPI's music curriculum by developing courses in music theory, world music, and ethnomusicology.
 She holds a BS in piano performance from Seoul National University in Korea and an MM and a PhD in musicology from the University of Illinois, Urbana.
 She taught at Stillman College before joining WPI.